|

 small arms fire and artillery shell splinters.

-The SH1
+The SH-1

-artillery system uses 6x6 truck chassis.
-Vehicle can be airlifted by
+artillery system uses a Wanshan WS5252 6x6 truck chassis.
+It is

 most medium transport aircraft.
+It is light enough to be airlifted

 A complete